mauriciopoppe/math-codegen/README.md

 **params**
 * `options` {Object} Options available for the interpreter
   * `[options.factory="ns.factory"]` {string} factory method under the namespace
-  * `[options.raw=false]` {boolean} True to interpret BinaryExpression, UnaryExpression and ArrayExpression in a raw way without wrapping the operators with identifiers, e.g. `-1` will be compiled as `-1` instead of `ns.negative(ns.factory(1))`
+  * `[options.raw=false]` {boolean} True to interpret OperatorNode, UnaryNode and ArrayNode in a raw way without wrapping the operators with identifiers e.g. `-1` will be compiled as `-1` instead of `ns.negative(ns.factory(1))`
   * `[options.rawArrayExpressionElements=true]` {boolean} true to interpret the array elements in a raw way
   * `[options.rawCallExpressionElements=false]` {boolean} true to interpret call expression